Skip to content

 Port forwarding can be used to run processes like Jupyter Notebook and Streamlit directly on a UbiOps instance, or to establish an ssh connection to a running deployment for extra debugging options.
 Have a look at these how-to's for examples:

-Please note that port forwarding only works with dedicated instance types and it cannot be used together with static IP.
+Please note that port forwarding only works with dedicated instance types.
 In the WebApp you can check which instance types in your project are compatible with portforwarding by checking Project Admin > Project Settings > Instance types.